 I am a doctoral researcher at the University of Helsinki Study of Religions department.
 First I studied philosophy, but ended up graduating as a Master of Arts majoring in history.
 In my current research these perspectives are combined.
 My research interests include changes in the Finnish religious landscape, especially the history of esotericism, transnational networks and mediation of ideas, different interpretations of esotericism, and the uses of history.

-Keywords: freethought, theosophy, anthroposophy, the Theosophical Society in Finland, the Anthroposophical Society in Finland, networks, esotericism and science
+Keywords: theosophy, anthroposophy, the Theosophical Society in Finland, the Anthroposophical Society in Finland, cultural history of esotericism

 Publications related to the project: